 PREFIXES - callsign look-up and display of country/continent/zone info.

 Other applications available from my web site:

-Cabrillo Evaluator Scores Cabrillo logs for more than 545 contests.
+Cabrillo Evaluator Scores Cabrillo logs for hundreds of contests.

 Excel Import Imports ASCII log and text files and outputs to Excel.

 KM Rover VHF/UHF contest logger for rovers, w/GPS.

 KM Timers Count-down w/COM control and elapsed time.

 SQUARES Grid square calculator.